dsgthor/Stealthchat/README.md

 ## 🚨 Legal Notice

-This software is proprietary and protected by copyright law.
-Unauthorized reproduction, distribution, or reverse engineering is strictly prohibited.
-All rights reserved.
+This software is proprietary and protected by copyright law and a comprehensive Commercial License Agreement.
+Unauthorized reproduction, distribution, reverse engineering, or commercial use is strictly prohibited and may result in legal action.

+**© 2025 N. Dheelep Sai Gupthaa.
+All Rights Reserved.**

-For licensing inquiries and legal compliance questions, please contact the admin directly.
+For licensing inquiries and legal compliance questions, please contact: dheelepsain@gmail.com

 ---